Sexually Transmitted Infections on the Rise: Expert Calls for Increased Education and Awareness

 Is there a lack of clarification here too?

 Brockmeyer: The problem is that we no longer have school vaccinations in Germany.
-That doesn’t mean that everyone has to get vaccinated, but by doing so we would give many more young people the opportunity to receive this important vaccination and we could really avoid thousands of deaths every year.
+That doesn’t mean that everyone has to get vaccinated, but by doing so we would give many more young people the opportunity to receive this important vaccination and we might really avoid thousands of deaths every year.

 There is at least an information campaign running at bus and tram stops with clear images and, for example, the sentence “I’m still itching for my date.”